JREAM/config-ubuntu/TERMINAL.md

 # Terminal

-This will help you with terminal commands

-# Table of Contents
+This is an assortment of quick references to speed up your Terminal skills!
 - [Basics](#basics)
 - [Listing and Navigating](#listing-and-navigating)
 - [Users](#users)